em3ndez/tiny-web-server/README.md

 ## TinyWeb.Server's Test Results

-As mentioned, Cuppa-Framework is the tech used for testing, and it spits out spec-style success/failure like so:
+As mentioned, Cuppa-Framework is the tech used for testing, and it outputs spec-style success/failure like so:

 ```
 When using the ExampleApp server via sockets